Neyman's C(\alpha) Test for Unobserved Heterogeneity: Examples

 Replacing the nuisance parameters by their MLEs, the optimal $C(\alpha)$ test for $H_{0}: \xi_{1}=\xi_{2}=0$ against $H_{a}: \xi_{i} \neq 0$ for at least one $i$ is:

 with

 We reject $H_{0}$ for $T_{n} > c_{\alpha}$ where $c_{\alpha}$ is the $(1-\alpha)$-quantile of $\frac{1}{4}\chi_{0}^{2} + \frac{1}{2} \chi_{1}^{2} + \frac{1}{4}\chi_{2}^{2}$. \\

-\begin{remark} The first component $t_{1n}$ of the test statistics may be recognized as the test for individual effect in Gaussian panel data model proposed by \citeasnoun{Breusch80}.
+\begin{remark} The first component $t_{1n}$ of the test statistics may be recognized again as the test for individual effect in Gaussian panel data model proposed by \citeasnoun{Breusch80}.
 The second component $t_{2n}$ is equivalent to a single parameter $C(\alpha)$ test for a Gamma model with heterogenous scale parameter.
-The factorization provided by the Gaussian model leads to simple asymptotics of the test statistics.
-Dependence between the random effects $U_1$ and $U_2$ would introduce more complicated weights for the $\chi^{2}$ mixture as alluded to earlier discussion at the end of Section 2.
-(Computational details in the Appendix B.) \end{remark}
+(Analytical derivation details appear in the Appendix B.) The factorization provided by the Gaussian model leads to simple asymptotics of the test statistics.
+Introducing dependence between the random effects $U_1$ and $U_2$ will add an extra score function which is the cross term in the second order score matrix, $\nabla^{2}_{\xi_1 \xi_2} \log f_i$.
+In this case, we proceed as in Theorem \ref{theorem4}.
+Notice the above test is valid for the large $N$ fixed $T$ setting, and the local alternative for $\xi_n$ is of order $N^{-1/4}$.
+If $T$ also tends to infinity, then the local alternative for $\xi_n$ is of order $N^{-1/4}T^{-1/2}$. \end{remark}